 - Listen to your partner(s), respond when it feels right, don’t force it.

 - It amazes me when I listen to a TV broadcast or a radio show and hear one of the broadcasters repeat a point the other one just made.
 That’s an obvious sign that your partner wasn’t listening.
 It’s going to happen occasionally, your partner might be distracted or maybe a producer is talking in his ear and he didn’t hear you, but be aware, it doesn’t sound good.
 The same goes for interviews.
 Listen to the person you are interviewing, there may be a great follow up question you hadn’t thought of if you’re engaged.
-If you’re just rifling through your pre-determined questions it’s obvious and the interview will really lack authenticity and fall flat.
+If you’re just rifling through your pre-determined questions it will be obvious and the interview will really lack authenticity and fall flat.

 - Don’t forget how hard the game is to play.

 - The game looks really easy from the booth.
 It’s a lot slower when you’re perched in the broadcast booth or watching on TV.
 I absolutely abhor when I hear a broadcaster say things like “you just can’t swing at that pitch” or “you can’t throw that pitch in that spot.”
 No kidding, thanks for that awesome insight.
 Those are some of the laziest ways an analyst can comment on a play.
 This game is really, really, hard.
-When a player makes a mistake it’s because he playing a difficult game at the highest level.
+When a player makes a mistake it’s because he’s playing a difficult game at the highest level.
 Give your audience something more than that.

 - Balance the three “S’s”: Stories, Stats and Silence.